adammark/Markup.js/README.md

 ## Why Markup.js?

-Modern web apps are built largely with JavaScript.
-Markup.js takes the pain out of compiling long strings of text from structured data and helps you separate control logic from view logic.
+Markup.js takes the pain out of converting structured data into markup &mdash; plus it's fun to use!

 ## Usage